 - 2 cups cooked quinoa (about 2/3 cup dry)

 - 2 tablespoons toasted sesame seeds

-- Prepare Ultra Crispy Unfried Tofu.
+- Prepare the Crispy Tofu as directed in the recipe.
 In a small bowl, stir together 2 tablespoons soy sauce, 1 tablespoon honey, and 1 tablespoon sesame oil.
 Toss with cooked tofu and set aside.